CAAC Flight 3303

-CAAC Flight 3303 or China Southern Airlines Flight 3303 was a scheduled domestic passenger flight from the former Guangzhou Baiyun International Airport to Guilin Qifengling Airport, China.
+CAAC Flight 3303 was a scheduled domestic passenger flight from the former Guangzhou Baiyun International Airport to Guilin Qifengling Airport, China.
 It was serviced by a Hawker Siddeley Trident, registration B-266, that crashed into a mountain on 26 April 1982, killing all 112 people aboard.

 Aircraft and crew

 The crashed aircraft was a Hawker Siddeley Trident 2E that first flew in 1975.
 The aircraft was owned by the Air Force but was operated by CAAC Airlines, Guangzhou division (now China Southern Airlines).
 The captain, Chen Huaiyao, was an experienced Chinese Air Force Trident pilot who had joined the Guangzhou General Administration of Civil Aviation of China in 1982.
 It was his first flight to Guilin.
 Co-pilot Chen Zaiwen, 31, had served in the Chinese Army and Air Force.

 Accident

 At 16:45, as Flight 3303 was on approach to the airport in heavy rain, the crew wanted a north-to-south approach.
 The airport had no radar; the air traffic controller proceeded to misjudge the distance of the aircraft from the airport, and directed the flight to descend prematurely.
 The plane flew into a mountain near the town of Yangshuo, exploding and breaking up on impact.
 The accident killed all 112 people on board.

 After the accident, Yangshuo County ordered 67 militiamen to protect the crash site.
 A Hong Kong Observatory spokesman said at the time that the Guangzhou-Guilin area had been affected by severe weather since 25 April.